Checking your rights

-If you have a partner, you might be able to use Shared Parental Leave (SPL).
-This means you end your maternity leave early and what’s left of your entitlement can be used more flexibly between you and your partner.
+If you have a partner, you might be able to use shared parental leave.
+This means you end your maternity leave early and what's left of your entitlement can be used more flexibly between you and your partner.

 You must still take a minimum of 2 weeks' maternity leave (4 weeks if you do factory work) after your baby's born.

-You can decide to take SPL after you have started maternity leave, but it’s best to plan it and let your employer know as early as possible.
+You can decide to take shared parental leave after you have started maternity leave, but it's best to plan it and let your employer know as early as possible.